ufz/ogs/Tests/Data/Notebooks/README.md

-# OGS Juypter notebook tips
+# OGS Jupyter notebook tips

 Images used in Markdown cells need to be in a subdirectory `images` or `figures`!
 E.g.: